shenfcStanley/QAChat_Prototype/Evaluation.md

 ## Test Set
 A total of 16 queries were used, balanced across user types.
 Half of the queries were generated directly, and the other half were semantically augmented to simulate varied user phrasing.
+Please go to [comprehensive test results](tests/testresults)

 | Category          | Example                                    |
 |-------------------|--------------------------------------------|